PIAE Europe

 June 19, 2024 - June 20, 2024 Mannheim, Germany

-At the PIAE Congress “Engineering Tomorrow's materials” which will be held in Mannheim, Germany on June 19th and 20th, Gilles Robert, DOMO Senior Materials expert, is presenting the THERMOFIP project.
+At the PIAE Congress “Engineering Tomorrow's materials” which will be held in Mannheim, Germany on June 19th and 20th, Gilles Robert, DOMO Senior Materials expert, will be presenting the THERMOFIP project.

 PIAE 2024 - Gilles Robert - Thermofip